arctouch-victorbotamedi/flutter_flavors/README.md

 ## Android Flavors

-The falvors on android are declared in `android/app/build.grade`.
+The flavors on android are declared in `android/app/build.grade`.

 `defaultConfig` object declares the default values for all app builds, everything that you can configure here you can override inside a flavor.